fiotran/DailySchedule/introduction-to-angular/inputs-outputs-and-eventemitters.md

 Now that we have the activities variable in parent \(activities.component.ts\) we are going to send the data to the child component \(list-components.ts\) as a Input

-In the activities.component.html file add activities as an input parameter on the selector
+In the activities.component.html file, assign the local activities to the child prpperty activitiesList

 **...\daily-planner\src\app\activities\activities.component.html**